 She loves to travel and has completed research internships in Caltech, USA, Aarhus University, Denmark and Kazan, Russia.
 Her main research interests are in nanotechnology and novel materials for renewable energy technologies, and hopes to pursue a PhD after graduating.
 She is a recipient of the Women in Physics scholarship, TCD and is passionate about promoting WITs among the college and wider community

-As an educator, Lisa has taught in a range of contexts including primary schools, adult education centres, coding workshops and outdoor schools.
+Before moving into the IT sector, Lisa worked in science and maths education, and later in the community sector.
 Lisa loves learning and sharing the why and how of the world around us and is passionate about promoting equality in the sciences and technology.

 Laura is a PhD student in Trinity College Dublin studying the first stellar explosions and their progenitors as an awardee of the IRC postgraduate research award.
 Laura is also and a member of the Executive Committee of WITS.
 A Naughton scholar and graduate of TCD in Physics and Astrophysics, Laura is passionate about her research having completed her final year project studying binary stars, as well as a placement in Nottingham Trent University in Imaging and Sensing for Art Conservation and History.